 East Irondequoit’s Learning Is 1:1 and Hindsight Is 20:20

 When integrating 1:1 learning into your design, not only will you be looking at furniture and finishes, but the technology that goes along with it.
-LaBella’s K-12 Studio Manager Kevin Rademacher, AIA sat down with East Irondequoit CSD Chief Information Officer Joseph Sutorius to discuss 1:1 initiatives and how to successfully implement them.
+LaBella’s K-12 Studio Manager Kevin Rademacher, AIA sat down with East Irondequoit Central School District (CSD) Chief Information Officer Joseph Sutorius to discuss 1:1 initiatives and how to successfully implement them.

 KR: When did the district decide to move to a 1:1 program?

 KR: What or who was the driving force behind it?

 JS: I have to give all of the credit to our Superintendent Sue Allen.
 She had been attending conferences and tracking the work of other districts across the nation who had been pioneering this endeavor.
 We visited four districts within a year and had already formulated where we wanted to start.
 The very first district visited was Vancouver Public Schools and they were a member of a consortium of 997 districts willing to share their results of launching their 1:1 initiative called Project RED.
 They have written a book and outlined their findings that said if you have a thoughtful implementation you will see similar results to these 11 key findings, which include a reduction in paper usage, better attendance, less discipline, better student engagement, better performance on high stakes test scores, and so on.
 We came back and decided to do a pilot while continuing to visit other districts and gain additional knowledge as well.

 - BOE—once the board says yes, then it has to be all of your leadership

 - Teacher buy-in—if you roll out all at once, you will get push back.
 We decided to do a proposal process with all 312 faculty to gauge the interest and develop a core group.
 Our first pilot included 16 teachers and 300 students—today all 3,000 students have devices.